crystal-lang/crystal-website/_posts/2024-11-05-lifetime-event-loop.md

 This limitation will be mitigated with the arrival of execution contexts from [RFC #0002] which share one event loop instance between all threads in a context.

+### Timers and Timeouts

+At this point, there's a missing optimization for timers (`sleep 1.second`) and timeouts (`socket.read_timeout = 1.second`).
+In case you're using lots of them, it might lead to performance degradation.

+This is only a temporary limitation until we finish the implementation of an efficient data structure.
+We're already working on that.

 > **THANKS:**
 >